ConsolidatedConnectionin UK

 Clean Power 2030 Goals

-Surplus interconnection can meet 94% of the UK's Clean Power 2030 targets for solar, onshore wind, and battery storage, dramatically accelerating the path to clean power.
+Consolidated connection can meet 94% of the UK's Clean Power 2030 targets for solar, onshore wind, and battery storage, dramatically accelerating the path to clean power.

 Time & Cost Benefits